bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

   }
 }
 ```
 As you can see, using **break with a label** lets us exit out of multiple loops at once.
-Using just `break;` will only exit from the current loop.
+Using `break;` will only exit from the current loop.
 Also, it doesn't just have to be simple for loops. `break` is handled by *iteration statements* as well as *switch-case statements*.
 So, this will also work -

 ```js